 “Three score years & fifteen” was compiled by Gabrielle & Paul Day for our 75th anniversary.

-Three score years & fifteen
+Three score years & fifteen (48 pages with illustrations)

 In 1990 for the 75th Anniversary of the Cathedral, Paul & Gabrielle Day wrote a book of our history.
 Called